Skip to content

 4. How the hours reach payroll.
 The path from a punch to a paycheck.
 Every manual step in that path is a place for an error to creep in and an hour of your Friday to disappear.

 The rest of this guide is those four decisions, first as an honest method comparison, then as a working system.
-Keep them in mind as you read, because the right answer for a two-person crew is not the right answer for twenty.
+Keep them in mind as you read, because the right answer for a two-person crew isn't the right answer for twenty.

 The three real methods, compared honestly

 There are exactly three ways crews track hours: paper, a spreadsheet, and a purpose-built app.
 Each is genuinely the right call for some crews.
-Here is where each one holds up and where it breaks, with no thumb on the scale.
+Here's where each one holds up and where it breaks, with no thumb on the scale.

 DecisionPaper timecardSpreadsheetPurpose-built app